 '''

 for (i=0; i<n; i++)

-while (A[i] != i)
+while (A[i] != i) // Swap element A[i] with A[A[i]]

-swap(A, i, A[i]);
+DSutil.swap(A, i, A[i]);

 '''

-Function swap (A, i, j) exchanges elements i and j in array A (see the Appendix).
-It may not be obvious that the second code fragment actually sorts the array.
+Function swap(A, i, j) exchanges elements i and j in array A. It may not be obvious that the second code fragment actually sorts the array.
 To see that this does work, notice that each pass through the for loop will at least move the integer with value i to its correct position in the array, and that during this iteration, the value of A[i] must be greater than or equal to i.
 A total of at most n swap operations take place, because an integer cannot be moved out of its correct position once it has been placed there, and each swap operation places at least one integer in its correct position.
-Thus, this code fragment has $\cot \Theta(n)$.
+Thus, this code fragment has $cost \Theta(n)$.
 However, it requires more time to run than the first code fragment.
 On my computer the second version takes nearly twice as long to run as the first, but it only requires half the space.